BeepIsla/csgo-commend-bot/README.md

 - - Type: Array of Integers
 - - Description: A list of each user this account has already commended

+# Removing commends

+**This is experimental and might not work as intended**

+- Adjust `config_undoCommends.json`
+- Run `node index_undoCommends.js`

+The bot should now remove some commends, ofcourse you can only remove the commends you sent yourself and not of other players.
+It is **required** for the user to be in the "Commended" list of the accounts.json else the bot will not be treated as being able to uncommend.

 # Account To Commend

 You can enter any of the following formats: